-- (5) Assessment tasks are designed to allow Students to demonstrate the unit and course learning outcomes. - (6) Criteria-Based Assessment - a.
-Assessment criteria for each assessment task must be described in sufficient detail to enable Students to meet the requirements of the task and demonstrate the associated learning outcomes. - b.
-Student achievement in assessment tasks must be determined by a Student's standard of performance, which should be benchmarked wherever possible against discipline, professional and/or industry standards. - c.
-Unit assessment tasks (except for selected-response questions such as multiple choice, true/false and similar quiz-style questions) must be criterion-referenced.
-Assessment criteria for marking an examination should be prepared at the time of setting the examination paper. - (7) Timing of Assessments - a.
-Timing of assessments will be reasonable and sustainable for Students, staff and organisation units. - b.
-Each unit will ideally include an assessment task early in the teaching period.
+- (5) Assessment Task are designed to allow Students to demonstrate the unit and course learning outcomes. - (6) Criteria-Based Assessment - a.
+Assessment Criteria for each Assessment Task must be described in sufficient detail to enable Students to meet the requirements of the task and demonstrate the associated Learning Outcomes. - b.
+Student achievement in Assessment Tasks must be determined by a Student's standard of performance, which should be Benchmarked wherever possible against discipline, professional and/or industry standards. - c.
+Unit Assessment Task (except for selected-response questions such as multiple choice, true/false and similar quiz-style questions) must be criterion-referenced.
+Assessment Criteria for marking an examination should be prepared at the time of setting the examination paper. - (7) Timing of Assessments - a.
+Timing of Assessments will be reasonable and sustainable for Students, staff and organisation units. - b.
+Each unit will (ideally) include a review of Student progress early in the teaching period, to provide formative feedback and to identify if additional support is needed.